HiLab-git/PyMIC/docs/source/usage.fsl.rst

 You can also define your own transform operations.
-To integrate your customized transform to the PyMIC pipeline, just add it to the ``TransformDict``, and you can also specify the parameters via configuration file for the customized transform.
+To integrate your customized transform to the PyMIC pipeline, just add it to the ``TransformDict``, and you can also specify the parameters via a configuration file for the customized transform.
 The following is some example code for this:

 .. code-block:: none

    from pymic.transform.trans_dict import TransformDict from pymic.transform.abstract_transform import AbstractTransform